Election-Tech-Initiative/electionguard-cpp/docs/Design_and_Architecture.md

 ### 📦 Math Library

 This project uses the [HACL* Math Library](https://github.com/project-everest/hacl-star) from [Project Everest](https://project-everest.github.io/) for low-level math operations.
-The low-level math operations are not exposed across any public API surface.
+The low-level math operations are not exposed across any public API surface at this time.

 ### Linking